SAMBAH – Static Acoustic Monitoring of the Baltic Sea Harbour Porpoise – is an

 To achieve this, SAMBAH aims to increase the knowledge about the Baltic Sea harbour porpoise, estimating densities and total abundance.
 The project will also produce distribution maps of harbour porpoises and identify possible hotspots, habitat preferences and areas of higher risk of conflict with anthropogenic activities.

 |The new knowledge will be spread among policymakers, managers, stakeholders and the public, to make possible a management of the population based on sound knowledge about its size and distribution.

 The study area stretches from the Darss- and Limhamn ridges in the southwest to the northern border of the Åland archipelago in the north.
-Here, approximately 300 porpoise click detectors will be deployed for two years between May 2011 and May 2013, and the collected data will be used in analyses mainly carried out during 2013 and 2014.
+Here, approximately 300 porpoise click detectors were deployed for two years between May 2011 and May 2013, and the collected data are currently being analyzed.